apollo-ng/governess/README.md

-Governess - Mobile-First Hybrid-Client
+:construction: Governess - Mobile-First Hybrid-Client WIP :construction:
 ==========

-Based on Angular2/Ionic2
+Based on Angular2/Ionic2 but since it's still early beta and many upstream angular modules aren't yet ng2/ts ready it will only serve as a conceptual kitchensink and client workflow optimizer while waiting for ng2 to get more crowd support.

-##Install
+## Install

 git clone
 cd governess